rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 ```

 !!!
 Note
-    You will never forget again to allow CPU_hot_plug as it is automatic now!
+    You will never forget again to include CPU_hot_plug as it is automatic now!

-You can do more cool thing with the disc, cpu, etc. I let you check the doc.
+You can do more cool thing with the disk, cpu, etc. You should refer to the documentation if you are interested in making other adjustments.

-To start the installation, you need an ISO image of RockyLinux.
-Here is an example of how to use an image located in a ContentLibrary.
-You can of course store the ISO elsewhere, but in the case of a ContentLibrary, you have to get the full path to the ISO file on the server hosting the ContentLibrary (in our case it is a synology, so directly on the DSM explorer).
+To start the installation, you need an ISO image of Rocky Linux.
+Here is an example of how to use an image located in a VMWare Content Library.
+You can of course store the ISO elsewhere, but in the case of a VMWare Content Library, you have to get the full path to the ISO file on the server hosting the Content Library (in this case it is a Synology, so directly on the DSM explorer).

 ```
   "iso_paths": [